ravendb/ravendb.contrib/README.md

 ** *Must* support the current stable release of RavenDB.

 - Contributions to this repository should *augment* the official RavenDB libraries - not *subvert* them.
 A pull request for code that does something Raven already handles (even if in a slightly different way), will likely be rejected.

+- Contributions should be small, discrete chunks of code that can operate independently from each other.
+If you have a medium to large sized bundle, extension, or demo, then it should probably be hosted in your own repository.

 - [Hibernating Rhinos](http://hibernatingrhinos.com) retains the right to veto anything we do here.
 Raven is their baby.
 Let's not make it ugly.
 Try to keep their design principles in mind, such as "Safe by Default".